mukulguptadsa/Dask-ml/README.md

 # Dask-ml
-how to work dask and dask-ml
+how to work with dask and dask-ml